 Lashing Celluloid Nitrate Strat Pickguards

 Attention: There have been some people claiming to sell my brand of product (mostly Ebay) who are selling substandard imitation.
 Unfortunately, people have fallen for it and received ill fitting, poorly made guards.
 These are not mine.
 The only way to get my guards is from NosGuitar.com.
-The price is the first clue.
-If it seems to good to be true - it is!
+Please do not buy from others and then expect me to service concerns.

 Q: Are these real celluloid?